Hiring Skilled Workers

-- Is it true that employers no longer need to advertise before hiring a skilled worker?
+- Is it true that employers do not need to advertise before hiring a Skilled Worker?

-- Is it possible to switch into the new Skilled Worker visa from another visa category?
+- Is it possible to switch into the Skilled Worker visa from another visa category?

 Yes, providing you meet the requirements.
-Due to more relaxed rules around switching under the new Points-Based System, there is now greater flexibility for migrants to switch in-country to a Skilled Worker visa from another visa type.
+The points-based system provides migrants with the flexibility to switch in-country to a Skilled Worker visa from another visa type.

-- Will European citizens arriving in the UK from January need a visa?
+- Do European citizens arriving in the UK need a visa?

 Yes.
-EU nationals arriving in the UK from 1 January to work will need to apply for permission beforehand, and will need to be sponsored by a UK employer or apply for a visa in their own right.
-The new rules will not apply to Irish citizens and EU citizens with settled or pre-settled status, who will be able to continue to live, work and study in the UK without a visa.
+EU nationals arriving in the UK to work must apply for permission beforehand, and will need to be sponsored by a UK employer or apply for a visa in their own right.
+The rules do not apply to Irish citizens and EU citizens with settled or pre-settled status, who can live, work and study in the UK without a visa.

-- Can businesses still transfer staff to the UK from overseas?
+- Can businesses transfer staff to the UK from overseas?

 - Where can I find the latest immigration fees?

-Employers looking to hire EU or non-EU workers from 2021 should be aware of the costs involved with sponsoring migrants under the new Skilled Worker route.
+Employers looking to hire skilled workers from overseas should be aware of the various costs involved.
 To find up to date immigration fees, please check the gov.uk website or consult a SSW advisor.